 - The expanded clarification on temporary financing;

-- Whether a financial institution can exempt closed-end mortgage loans and open-end lines of credit in 2019 and in future years;
+- Whether a financial institution can exempt closed-end mortgage loans and open-end lines of credit now and in the future;

 - The purpose of the Legal Entity Identifier and its impact on the Universal Loan Identifier;